Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Q: How much should we spend on local ads vs. organic marketing?

 Start 70/30 (organic to ads).
-Google Business Profile optimization and email marketing are organic and low-cost.
+Google Business Profile optimisation and email marketing are organic and low-cost.
 Use local ads to amplify organic marketing.
 As organic channels mature, reduce ad spend.

 #restaurant#marketing